Peter Ryan (rugby league, Newtown): Playing career

-Ryan was born in Ipswich, Queensland but moved down to Sydney at a young age and played his junior rugby league in the Newtown area before being graded by the club in 1953.
-In 1954, Ryan was part of the Newtown side which claimed the minor premiership and made the grand final that year against South Sydney.
-Newtown lost the final 23-15.
+Ryan was born in Sydenham in Sydney, NSW and played his junior rugby league in the Newtown district before being graded by the club in 1953.
+In 1954, Ryan was part of the Newtown side which claimed the minor premiership and made the grand final against South Sydney.
+Newtown lost that match 23-15.
 In 1955, Newtown again claimed the minor premiership and the club qualified for their second consecutive grand final against the same opponent.
-In the 1955 Grand final, Newtown lead Souths 8-4 at halftime before Souths came back to win 12-11.
+In the 1955 grand final, Newtown led Souths 8-4 at halftime before Souths came back to win 12-11.
 This would be Newtown's last grand final for the next 26 years before making the 1981 decider.

-Ryan stayed with Newtown until the end of 1959 before leaving to become captain-coach for Mareeba in far North Queensland.
-In 1961, Ryan moved back to Sydney and joined perennial strugglers Parramatta and in his first year the club finished last on the table.
+Ryan stayed with Newtown until the end of 1959 before leaving to become captain-coach for Mareeba in Far North Queensland.
+In 1961, Ryan moved back to Sydney and joined the struggling Parramatta and, in his first year, the club finished last on the competition table.
 In his final year as a player, Parramatta finished 4th on the table and qualified for the finals.
 Ryan did not feature in the club's 6-0 finals loss to Western Suburbs.